ntoll/upytest/README.md

    ```
    (This is demonstrated in the `main.py` file in this repository.)
 4. In your `index.html` make sure you use the `async` and `terminal` attributes
-   when referencing your MicroPython script (as in the `index.html` file in
+   when referencing your Python script (as in the `index.html` file in
    this repository):
    ```html
    <script type="mpy" src="./main.py" config="./config.json" terminal async></script>
    ```
+   You should be able to use the `type` attribute of `"mpy"` (for MicroPython)
+   and `"py"` (for Pyodide) interchangeably.

-Simply point your browser at your `index.html` and your should see the test
+Finally, point your browser at your `index.html` and your should see the test
 suite run.

 ### Writing tests